RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - If not specified the default input will be 99.

 ### expand(kp=GeneticsKP)
 This command reaches out to the Genetics Provider to find all bioentity subpaths that satisfy the query graph.
-It currently can answers questions involving the following node types: gene, protein, disease, phenotypic_feature, pathway.
+It currently can answer questions involving the following node types: gene, protein, disease, phenotypic_feature, pathway.
 Temporarily (while the integration is under development), it can only be used as the first hop in a query.

 #### parameters: